idolize/logitech-craft-vscode/README_DEV.md

 ## Folder structure

-* This folder contains all of the files necessary for your extension.
+* The `/src` folder contains all of the files necessary for the VS Code extension.
-* `package.json` - this is the manifest file in which you declare your extension and command.
+* `package.json` - this is the manifest file in which you declare the extension details.
-* `src/extension.ts` - this is the main file where you will provide the implementation of your command.
+* `src/extension.ts` - this is the main file with the implementation of the extension.
-  * The file exports one main function, `activate`, which is called the very first time your extension is activated.
+  * The file exports one main function, `activate`, which is called the very first time the extension is activated.

+* The other folder (UUID) contains all of the files necessary for the Logitech Options plugin.

 ## Running VSCode extension locally